"Highlights upon the Surf" 30x30, Oils on Canvas

 "Dawn at Watch Hill" 30x30, Oils on Canvas

 I spent many mornings this past June observing the dawn surf at Watch Hill, Rhode Island.
 Arriving just before sunrise, I often watch the transformations of color and contrast.
 After working plein air on smaller pieces to rapidly capture the colors, I completed this painting later from my studio from information gleaned on site.
-This piece is currently available for sale.
+This piece has been sold.

 "Breaking into Shallow Surf" 36x72, Oils on Canvas